SONA0007/MY_SQL_Practise/README.md

 # MY_SQL_leetcode
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0)
+Collection of  questions to ace the coding interview!